Turid Birkeland

-Turid Birkeland (5 November 1962 – 24 December 2015) was a Norwegian cultural executive and former politician for the Labour Party.
+Turid Birkeland (5 November 1962 – 24 December 2015) was a Norwegian cultural executive and politician for the Labour Party.
 She was Minister of Culture in 1996–97.
 She was an author and also worked in television, including being chief of cultural programming at NRK and a member of the board at Telenor.
 She also headed the Risør Chamber Music Festival, and was the director of Concerts Norway.

 Early life and education

-Birkeland was born in Haugesund as a daughter of trade unionist Einar Sigurd Birkeland and consultant Tora Birkeland.
+Birkeland was born in Haugesund as a daughter of trade unionist Einar Sigurd Birkeland and consultant Tora Birkeland on 5 November 1962.
 Her father was secretary in the Norwegian Union of Iron and Metalworkers in the 1970s, and later became international secretary in the United Federation of Trade Unions and rector of Sørmarka Folk High School.

 Turid Birkeland received her secondary education at Bjerke Upper Secondary School in Oslo, graduating in 1981.
-She attended college in 1982–83, and holds an ex.phil.
+She attended college from 1982 to 1983, and held an ex.phil.